pallets-eco/flask-security/docs/configuration.rst

 .. _5.1.1.2 Memorized Secret Verifiers: https://pages.nist.gov/800-63-3/sp800-63b.html#sec5

+.. py:data:: SECURITY_PASSWORD_REQUIRED

+    If set to ``False`` then a user can register with an empty password.
+    This requires :py:data:`SECURITY_UNIFIED_SIGNIN` to be enabled.
+By default, the user will be able to authenticate using an email link.
+    Please note: this does not mean a user can sign in with an empty password - it means that they must have some OTHER means of authenticating.

+    Default: ``True``

+    .. versionadded:: 5.0.0

 .. py:data:: SECURITY_TOKEN_AUTHENTICATION_KEY

     Specifies the query string parameter to read when using token authentication.